VishalSivaraj/VishalSivaraj/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a passionate developer with a Masters in Business Management committed to building scalable solutions to particular business problems.
 With expertise across multiple technologies and business domains, I thrive in collaborative environments and enjoy tackling complex challenges.
-I have a knack for problem solving
+I have a knack for problem solving and I believe that everything at it's fundamentals is math, coding is math, as much as coding has changed/evolved the underlying math remains unchanged.

 Operations and Decision Sciences | Strategy | Information Systems and Analytics